avatar-1/QuantifyCBF/README.md

 # QuantifyCBF

 ## Purpose
-A Python script used to obtain data for analysis of cilia beat frequency (CBF) for Allen et al. (2021).
-This script obtains the first amplitude <30 Hz from `AveSpectrum*.xlsx` excel files created by `Cilia Beat Frequency` MatLab script.
+The `GetHighestAmplitude.py` Python script used to obtain and combine data from multiple excel files for analysis of cilia beat frequency (CBF) as described in Allen et al. (2021).
+This script obtains the first amplitude <30 Hz from `AveSpectrum*.xlsx` Excel files created by the `Cilia Beat Frequency` MatLab script and combines them into one sheet.

 ## Requirements